 Back in January, in my post Enough’s Enough, I stated that if something noteworthy came up I would post about it.
 One of the things uppermost in my mind when I made that comment was Elliott Bay Brewing’s soon to open third brewpub in Lake City on Seattle’s north side…

-As readers of this blog know, when I arrived at my choice for Puget’s Perfect Pint, Elliott Bay (EBBC) was only narrowly beaten by Elysian for the top honor, and it was an extremely tough choice.
+As readers of this blog know, when I arrived at my choice for Puget’s Perfect Pint, Elliott Bay was only narrowly beaten by Elysian for the top honor, and it was an extremely tough choice.
 Because of this I have been eagerly awaiting the opening of Elliott Bay’s Lake City pub even though the neighborhood is not one I expect to find myself in all that often.
-Well, they opened on March 26th and at the first opportunity, The Spouse, The Daughter & I paid them a visit.
+Well, they opened on March 26th and at the first opportunity, Mr & Mrs Fueled by Beer and The Daughter paid them a visit.

-While Elliott Bay’s transformation of the street is impressive by itself, they have done a gorgeous job at the rear by leveraging the parking lot on that side of the building and making it their main entrance.
-Here is a picture from that side.
+While Elliott Bay’s transformation of the street is impressive by itself, what they have done at the rear of their property is truly gorgeous.
+By leveraging access to the rear parking lot, they have transformed that side of the building and made it their main entrance.
+Here’s a picture.

 Now let’s talk about what’s inside.
 First off there’s Elliott Bay Brewing’s longest and largest bar and bar seating area of their three locations.

 And the family friendly dining space is larger than Burien’s too I believe, which itself is already pretty big.
 The original West Seattle brewpub is smaller in every respect, but its intimate scale and vibe is a large part of its attraction for me.